Schnoodle: 20 Facts You Didn’t KnowMay 21, 2021 2021-06-04 10:30

 #2 Schnoodles can have any color

 Schnoodles can have a wide variety of color combinations.
 Schnauzers are mostly grey or black.
-Poodles can be white, brown, red, black or have a spotted appearance.
+Poodles can be white, brown, red, black or have a spotted appearance (called the Parti Poodle).
 When crossing Schnauzers and Poodles, a lot of color combinations result.

 Schnoodles can be solid-colored (such as all white, black, apricot etc.) or spotted in any combination of brown, grey, black and white.
 The variety in their looks is what makes them unique!